Instructions

 This section provides additional information from JPCERT/CC.

-Severity Analysis by JPCERT/CC
+Vulnerability Analysis by JPCERT/CC

-1. What is Severity Analysis by JPCERT/CC?
+1. What is Vulnerability Analysis by JPCERT/CC?

 2. Example